 You can learn about gardening, how renewable energy is being implemented in Indonesia, or check out the local eco-market.

-The Ecopark offers up multiple outdoor adventures, such as canoeing, zip-lining, paintball or bike riding around the park.
+The Ecopark offers many outdoor adventures, such as canoeing, zip-lining, paintball, or bike riding around the park.

 Interested in local artistry?
 You can head to Pasar Seni, Ancol’s local art market.

-Here you can watch the Indonesian artists working on their creations, which range from paintings, puppets, traditional Indonesian jewelery, and portraits.
+Here you can watch the Indonesian artists working on their creations, which range from paintings, puppets, traditional Indonesian jewelry, and portraits.

 Souvenir prices are often not set, giving you the opportunity to sharpen your haggling skills.

-The area is home to displays of traditional and modern art and regular live performances are held there – consisting of traditional plays, folk dances and modern dramas.
+The area is home to displays of traditional and modern art, and regular live performances are held there – consisting of classic plays, folk dances and modern dramas.